fahlstrm/editor-backend/README.md

 Create a config.json file in the backend folder.
 Including a json-object containing username and password to MongoDB.

-Create a db folder to inclued a database.js file, put your mongoDB-link in a variable called DSN_CONNECTION
+Update the database.js file, replace with your own mongoDB-link in link variable.

+## Tests
+Application tested.
+See test folder.
+Build passed by Travis-ci

-You're all set!
+### You're all set!